robgiorgi/vmbuilder/README.md

 # VMBuilder 0.13
 -----------------------------------------------
-This is a fork of the offcial VMBuilder 0.12.4+bzr494-0ubuntu1, which is not any more supported, apprently.
+This is a fork of the official VMBuilder 0.12.4+bzr494-0ubuntu1, which is not any more supported, apparently.

 * One major step was the porting to Python-3 and the availability of bionic and focal plugins (so it is possible to generate system-images for those